-The donor strip is dissected, separating the follicular units from the surrounding tissue, by using high powered stereoscopic dissecting microscopes.
+The donor strip is dissected, separating the individual follicular units from the surrounding tissue, by using high-powered stereoscopic dissecting microscopes.
 The donor grafts are placed in a protective holding solution while the dissection takes place, providing vitamins and nutrients to ensure their survival.

 Once the grafts have been prepared, the transplantation part of the procedure begins.
-During the FUT hair transplant, Dr. Cooley and one of his assistants place each follicular unit individually into the targeted areas of the scalp.
-The grafts retain their DHT-resistant properties once transplanted into the front and top sides of the head where balding typically occurs, meaning they should continue to be immune to future hair loss.
+During the FUT hair transplant, Dr. Cooley and one of his assistants place the individual hair follicles into the recipient areas of the scalp.
+The grafts retain their DHT-resistant properties once transplanted into the front and top sides of the head where balding typically occurs, meaning they should remain immune to future hair loss.

-Dr. Cooley takes great care in constructing a new hairline that appears natural, mirroring the patterns of surrounding hair growth for results that are seamless.
-The follicular unit transplant procedure can last several hours, varying on a patient-by-patient basis.
+Dr. Cooley takes great care in constructing a new hairline that appears natural, mirroring the patterns of surrounding hair growth for seamless results.
+The follicular unit transplant procedure can last between four to twelve hours, depending on the size of the area that has to be treated and the number of grafts required to complete the transplant.
+Results may vary on a patient-by-patient basis.

-Following FUT surgery, the scalp will be slightly red and some swelling may occur.
+The scalp will be slightly red following FUT surgery, and some swelling may occur.
 Most side effects will diminish within the first week of recovery.

 The area of the head that provided the donor strip may feel tight and slightly sore for one to two weeks.
 Scabs and crusting will develop in the transplant sites.
 Patients should refrain from touching or rubbing their scalps during recovery as the grafts may become easily dislodged, harming results.

 Because of the strip removal, patients recovering from an FUT procedure may require more downtime than those recovering from follicular unit excision, also known as follicular unit extraction or FUE.
 FUT transplant patients should expect to take three to five days off from work.
-Exercise and more strenuous activities can be resumed about three weeks after surgery, but Dr. Cooley will give you specific instructions regarding your recovery that may be unique to you.
+You may resume doing some exercise and more strenuous activities about three weeks after surgery, but Dr. Cooley will give you specific instructions regarding your recovery that may be unique to you.

 Once the immediate side effects of follicular unit hair transplant surgery subside, the newly-transplanted hair will begin to fall out.
 The shedding process usually occurs two to three weeks following surgery.